 Mobile phone: 353 (0) 86 3850568E-mail address: firstname.lastname@example.org

 Mick O'Connell is IWDG Strandings Officer.
 Although originaly trained as a forester he has been co-ordinating the IWDG Cetacean Stranding Scheme since 2003, originally under the ISCOPE project and now under contract to the NPWS.
 Mick has spent considerable time carrying out land-based watches around Co Kerry and was also on the IWDG Cape Verde Expedition in 2006.

 Mobile phone: 353 (0) 87 6328106E-mail address: email@example.com

 Dave is Conservation Officer with the IWDG.
 Dave has worked with IWDG since the mid 90's and lives in Bangor, Co.
 Down.
-Dave developed the IWDG's programme of offshore surveys.
-He established the IWDG ferry surveys programme in 2001 and continues to manage the surveys on our three routes across the Irish Sea.
-Dave also manages the offshore survey programme and has conducted thousands of hours of survey effort in Irish and EU offshore waters.
-In 2013 he authored the IWDG Atlas of the distribution and relative abundance of marine mammals in Irish offshore waters 2005 - 2011, and our policy documents on commercial fishing and the impacts of noise pollution on cetaceans.He pioneered deepwater acoustic monitoring for cetaceans in Irish waters using static acoustic monitoring and continues this work as part of IWDG's consultancy programme.
+Dave developed the IWDG's programme of offshore surveys, starting by establishing the IWDG ferry surveys programme in 2001.
+He has authored a number of IWDG publications including the IWDG Atlas of the distribution and relative abundance of marine mammals in Irish offshore waters 2005 - 2011, and our policy documents on commercial fishing and the impacts of noise pollution on cetaceans.He pioneered deepwater acoustic monitoring for cetaceans in Irish waters using static acoustic monitoring and continues this work as part of IWDG's consultancy programme.
 Currently Dave works as Citizen Science Officer at the National Biodiversity Data Centre.